synthona/synthona-help/README.md

 Help Page
 ---------

 Hello there!
 Welcome to the help page!

 This is where you can get the help you need, so you can rest easy.

-Allow me to explain exactly what is going on here.
-First things first, you are on the help page!
-It's a nice place to hang out!
+If you're a developer, check out the [wiki](https://github.com/synthona/synthona-electron/wiki)

 Keyboard Shortcuts
 ------------------